quizbowl/why/diagram/diagram.md

 #### \HSQBorg's tournament database

-# Packet submission manager {#sub}
+# Submission manager {#sub}
-Description of what a “packet submission manager” is.
+Description of what a “submission manager” is.

 ## Existing
 None yet exist.